Economic history of Panama: 1970s-present

 In the 1970s and 1980s, Panama's growth fluctuated with the vagaries of the world economy.
 After 1973, economic expansion slowed considerably as a result of a number of international and domestic factors.
 Real GDP growth averaged 3.5% a year between 1973 and 1979.
 In the early 1980s, the economy rebounded with GDP growth rates of 15.4% in 1980, 4.2% in 1981, and 5.6% in 1982.
 The acute recession in Latin America after 1982, however, wreaked havoc on Panama's economy.
 GDP growth in 1983 was a mere 0.4%, but -0.4% in 1984.

-This period coincided with the rise to power of General Manuel Noriega during which Panama became increasingly indebted, by 1986 owing SDR284m (US$360m) to the IMF alone, 278% of their quota.
+This period coincided with the rise to power of General Manuel Noriega, during which Panama became increasingly indebted.
+By 1986 the country owed SDR284m (US$360m) to the IMF alone, 278% of its quota.
 This led to the IMF imposing an adjustment program supported by an IMF stand-by arrangement in 1985–87 whilst the economy recovered somewhat.
 In 1985 Panama experienced economic recovery with 4.1% GDP growth.
 The corresponding figure for 1986 was estimated to be 2.8%.

 The United States started to pursue Noriega for fostering a narco-state in Panama, culminating in sanctions that froze Panama's assets in the United States, and because Panama used the US dollar it was forced to default on its IMF debt on 28 December 1987.
 Economic turmoil in the country included a general strike and the banking system closing down for two months.
 Panama made a token payment the day before the IMF meeting in November 1988, but the situation did not resolve until 1989.
 Presidential elections in May 1989 were condemned by the international community as fraudulent and the IMF began to become impatient with Panama's increasing arrears which had now reached SDR121m (US$150m).